rushitambe07/demo/README.md

+-Placemates is a centralized platform that helps student to connect with previously placed alumni.
+-The idea came to me as I faced problems in third year.We almost missed our first three years due to pandemic -so we were not aware of how placements would be work in our college or what should we study for placements.
+-bascailycy My classmates also facing the same issue, so we developed the Placemates website.
+Technologies used: React, Express, Node, and MySQL.
+The main functionality of the website is that members from the campus TNP section can add informati related to recruiters, such as their names, which domain they hiring,the packages they offer.info about alumni who placed in previous batches, such as their names, the companies they were placed in, the roles and packages they have and their contact details
+- With this information, students can prepare for placements,get idea about the companies hiring from our campus,
+-  and connect with placed alumni and understand the hiring process.
+-  company =id,company name,package,branch,10TH,12TH,skill,location,graduction,job description
+-  alumini= id,name,branch, batch,company,package,contack no,email,url,
+-  user= id, user,branch,passwoed,email.rollno

 * Normalazation = The purpose of normalization is to reduce the complexity of the database -Normalization in SQL is the process of organizing data to reduce redundancy and improve data integrity.
     -It involves breaking down large tables into smaller.